 Dynamic concepts of the interplay of the physiological as related to emotional, social, and cultural factors.
-Basic knowledge from medicine, sociology, psychology, cultural anthropology, and religion for use by the social worker in assisting people 222.
-Human Behavior and Social Environment III (2) I Prerequisite: Social Work 221.
+Basic knowledge from medicine, sociology, psychology, cultural anthropology, and religion for use by the social worker in assisting people in their social functioning.
+222. Human Behavior and Social Environment III (2) I Prerequisite: Social Work 221.